Authors : Krishna, Anirudh

 Published Year: 2006

-At Mumbai, December 8, 2006.
-The First Lecture of the Krishna Raj Memorial was on Making and Un-making Poverty: Social science, Social Programmes, and Poverty Reduction in India and Elsewhere.
+Mumbai: December 8, 2006.
+35 p.
+First Krishna Raj Memorial Lecture on Contemporary Issues in Health and Social Sciences Instituted by Anusandhan Trust, Making and Un-making Poverty: Social science, Social Programmes, and Poverty Reduction in India and Elsewhere. by Anirudh Krishna

 At Mumbai, December 8, 2006.